 when you register by Friday, June 14.
 Price increases to $40 per child on June 15 Deadline extended to Friday, June 21 for the $35 per child price!

 Space is limited!
 For more information, see page 6 of our spring/summer program guide or call 616.588.7200.

-New Family Membership Benefit Coming in May
+New Family Membership Benefit for May & September

 The Kroc Center is proud to offer the new Cultural Membership Exchange program to our family membership holders!
 During the months of May and September, Kroc Center family memberships and Grand Rapids Children’s Museum Pals memberships may be used interchangeably for FREE admission to both facilities!